New York City Department of Education: 1960s–2010s

 Beginning in the late 1960s, schools were grouped into districts.
 Elementary schools and middle schools were grouped into 32 community school districts, and high schools were grouped into five geographically larger districts.
 One each for Manhattan, the Bronx, Queens, one for most of Brooklyn, and one, BASIS, for the rest of Brooklyn and all of Staten Island.
 In addition, there were several special districts for alternative schools and schools serving severely disabled students.

 On February 3, 1964, in protest over deplorable school conditions and segregation, over 450,000 students boycotted New York City public schools.
 In 1969, on the heels of additional protests, strikes, and demands for community control, New York City Mayor John Lindsay relinquished mayoral control of schools, and organized the city school system into the Board of Education (made up of seven members appointed by borough presidents and the mayor) and 32 community school boards (whose members were elected).
 Elementary and middle schools were controlled by the community boards while high schools were controlled by the Board of Education.

 In 2002, the city's school system was reorganized by chapter 91 of the Laws of 2002.
 Control of the school system was given to the mayor, who began reorganization and reform efforts.
 The powers of the community school boards were diminished and the Board of Education was renamed the Panel for Educational Policy, a twelve-member body of which seven members are appointed by the mayor and five by Borough Presidents.
 Although that legislation itself made no specific reference to a "Department of Education of the City of New York", the bylaws subsequently adopted by the Board provided that the 13-member body "shall be known as the Panel for Educational Policy", which together with the Chancellor and other school employees was designated as the "Department of Education of the City of New York".
 The education headquarters were moved from 110 Livingston Street in downtown Brooklyn to the Tweed Courthouse building adjacent to New York City Hall in Manhattan.

 In 2003, the districts were grouped into ten regions, each encompassing several elementary and middle school districts, and part of a high school district.
 In 2005, several schools joined the Autonomous Zone (later Empowerment Zone) and were allowed to use part of their budgets to directly purchase support services.
 These schools were released from their regions.
 In 2007, Mayor Michael Bloomberg and Chancellor Joel I. Klein announced the dissolution of the regions effective June 2007, and schools became organized into one of several School Support Organizations.
+In 2009, future New York State Assemblyman Micah Lasher was the Executive Director of Public Affairs and a lobbyist for the New York City Department of Education.

-Since 2009, the NYS Assembly has passed incremental laws keeping NYC Mayoral control over the DOE and the current law is set to expire with the end of Mayor DeBlasio's term in 2022.
+Since 2009, the NYS Assembly has passed incremental laws keeping NYC Mayoral control over the DOE.